amanzi/amanzi/config/spack/README.md

 ### Add the Amanzi spack repositories

-Change to the _amanzi_ subdirectory, and then add the Amanzi repo to the list of Spack repos:
+Add the Amanzi related spack packages to those available to Spack by entering,

 ```
 spack repo add amanzi/config/spack